 Dollis Brook flows south westwards.
-It is joined by a tributary from the
+It is joined by a tributary from the west

 Post to the north Mill Hill East